 Leverage the advantages

 Although the PMCF requirements of the MDR will undoubtedly increase the costs of conducting PMCF activities, this is also an opportunity to use it to your advantage.
-Previously, marketing/sales departments were not involved in PMS activities.
-The regulatory department conducted them.
-And, they are often seen as a “necessary side-effect of having a medical device on the market”.
+Previously, marketing/sales departments were often not involved in PMS activities and only regulatory and safety/vigilance team governed these.
+PMS activities are often seen as a “necessary side-effect of having a medical device on the market”.

 Furthermore, as the PMCF requirements in the MDR are related to those described in Article 61 (Clinical evaluation) it is important to consider who in the organization will have the main responsibility for collecting the prospective clinical data.